cnnrznn/cnnrznn.github.io/_posts/2021-11-27-blueberry-mead.md

 Several months ago, after trying my hand at beer brewing, I picked up from my local homebrew store the yeast and nutrients necessary to brew mead.
-Simpler than beer - the barest version made only with honey - it seemed like a natural progression after learning about fermentation and processes for the home brewer.
+Simpler than beer - the barest version made only with honey - it seemed like a natural progression after learning about fermentation and processes of the home brewer.
 With excess time and energy, I began the therapeutic process of the boil...

 ## Mead?